Aetherinox/pause-windows-updates/README.md

 ### WP Utility

-- Download the `.bat` file to your system.
+- Download the `.bat` file to your computer from the bottom of our [Releases](https://github.com/Aetherinox/pause-windows-updates/releases/latest) page.
 - Double-click the file and Command Prompt or Powershell will launch.
 - You will be prompted to give the script permission so that it can modify your registry, select **Yes**.
 - Read the options in the menu, and select the option you want.